noobymatze/wrpc/README.md

+:sunny: :cloud: :construction_worker_man: :construction::construction::construction::construction::construction::construction:

-# wrpc
+# wRPC

-wrpc is a language for describing APIs.
-It can be used to generate clients, server interfaces (including validation), documentation, mock services and tests.
+wRPC might be at some undefined point in the future an interface description language (IDL) for describing APIs, much like [OpenAPI][openapi] or [gRPC][grpc].
+At that undefined point in the future it can be used to generate clients, server interfaces (including validation), documentation, mock services and run tests.

 ## Why should you care?

 Perhaps you have also been part of endless meetings about specifying an HTTP API (or REST API if you will), with different people having different opinions about how URLs should look like, what constitutes a RESTful API, which status codes are appropriate for which failure modes.
-Disagreements about a particular status code for a particular failure mode, people getting angry at each other, because while they do agree, that the right status code is "obvious", they just don't agree on the status code.
+Disagreements about a particular status code for a particular failure mode, people getting angry at each other, because while they do agree, that the right status code is "obvious", they just don't agree on the specific status code.
 Product people trying to throw in additional constraints until you try to defuse the situation by half jokingly suggesting to use the 418 status code, at which point all involved turn to you as their common enemy.

 I might have been slightly exaggerating that last part.
 However, the reality is, that in those kinds of meetings we are so often discussing the unimportant minutiae.
-We are not discussing what the service should do or what the actual failure modes could be, but how to translate these failure modes into a technical standard.
-Yes, that's part of our job, but we can also go just too far.
-I can't imagine
+We are not discussing what the service should do or what the actual failure modes could be, but how to translate the failure modes into a technical standard.
+Yes, that's part of our job, but should not be part of that kind of meeting.

-I envision a meeting like that, where backend and frontend developers and product people describe the contract in unison and then frontend developers generate heaps of code to
+I envision a meeting like that, where backend, frontend and product people describe the contract in unison and then frontend developers generate heaps of code to interface with the backend server and backend developers generate heaps of code to interface with the frontend and they can just implement it.

 ## Example